-Each module will have an explanation of how the the student mental health disorder manifests in the classroom and a strategies section.
-Each module includes case studies, required quizzes, Educators Check-in and a handy Teacher Toolbox cheat sheet.
-After completing each module, users will be eligible to print a completion certificate for Professional Development hours.
+Each module will have an explanation of how the student mental health disorder manifests in the classroom and a strategies section.
+Each module includes training videos, case studies, required quizzes, Educators Check-in and a handy Teacher Toolbox cheat sheet.
+After completing each module, users will be eligible to print a completion certificate for 4 Professional Development hours.

 Once we purchase the program for our school/district, how long does it take to start offering training to our staff?

 Immediately.
 All we need is an email address for each staff member.
 Once that is in place, your staff can log on from any device with their email address and course password.

 How many users can participate in the training from my school/district?